Skip to main content

 5262C Grainger Hall

 Thomas J. Linsmeier is the Richard J. Johnson Chair of the Department of Accounting and Information Systems and the Thomas G. Ragatz Accounting and Law Distinguished Chair in the Department of Accounting and Information Systems at the Wisconsin School of Business.
-Dr. Linsmeier’s area of expertise is in financial reporting for derivatives, risk management and other standard setting activities.
-His research has explored the role of accounting information in securities markets, including the usefulness to investors of fair value and market risk management disclosures, the valuation-relevance of intangible assets and earnings component information, and the economic effects of changes in accounting standards.
+Dr. Linsmeier’s research explores the role of accounting information in capital markets, focusing on standard setting issues.
 His work has been published in The Accounting Review; Journal of Accounting Research; Review of Accounting Studies; Contemporary Accounting Research; Accounting Horizons; Management Science; Journal of Accounting, Auditing, and Finance; Journal of Business, Finance and Accounting; and Financial Analysts Journal.

 Dr. Linsmeier served as an appointed member of the Financial Accounting Standards Board (FASB) from July 2006 – June 2016.
 He also has served as Academic Fellow and Special Consultant to the Office of the Chief Accountant at the U.S. Securities and Exchange Commission (SEC).